 Cartier Wedding and Engagement Rings

-Thanks to the luxury nature of their jewellery, Cartier is an ever-popular choice for both engagement and wedding rings.
+Thanks to the luxury nature of their jewellery, Cartier is an ever-popular choice for men’s and women’s engagement and wedding rings.
 For brides and grooms-to-be, Cartier rings are an excellent choice, because they often increase in value over time, and are an individual piece of jewellery all of their own.

-Cartier Rings for Engagements
+1. Cartier Rings for Engagements (Men & Women)

-The bulk of Cartier’s engagement ring offerings feature prominent diamonds, often on thin bands – as is the case with the Etincelle de Cartier range of rings, which are packed with luxurious gems across the band as well as a statement square-cut or pear-shaped diamond.
+The bulk of Cartier’s engagement ring offerings for men and women features prominent diamonds, often on thin bands – as is the case with the Etincelle de Cartier range of rings, which are packed with luxurious gems across the band as well as a statement square-cut or pear-shaped diamond.

 The Love Solitaire range takes the classic Cartier Love ring design.
 It introduces either a small or larger diamond into the centre of the design, making it ideal for engagement purposes.
 A Trinity Solitaire is also a part of the range, with the triple golds and single diamond providing a unique approach to the engagement ring.

-Cartier Rings for Weddings
+2. Cartier Rings for Weddings

 The Trinity ring, in particular, also sometimes called the Cartier Russian wedding ring, is the quintessential wedding piece from Cartier.
 With each ring representing commitment and love, it’s easy to see why it’s one of Cartier’s top options for wedding jewellery – and why so many variations on the design exist.

 The Cartier Love band ring is another classic example of a wedding band from the luxury jewellers, thanks to all that the collection stands for.
 Cartier also has a current Cartier A’Amour range, with simple and minimalist bands that would match perfectly with a gem-encrusted engagement ring or Cartier eternity ring.

-The World’s Most Expensive Cartier Rings
+The World’s Most Expensive Cartier Rings as of 2024

 Cartier tops many lists for the auction prices of their vintage necklaces and watches – but their collection of rings can also fetch a high price.
 Here are some of the most valuable rings ever created by Cartier, many of which are one-off or limited-edition models:

-Cartier Sunrise Ruby Ring
+1. Cartier Sunrise Ruby Ring– $30M

 Fetching an impressive £19.6 million at auction in 2019, this blood-red gem is truly unique and one-of-a-kind.
 With a beautiful framing of diamonds to accompany the huge and eye-catching gem.
 In this case, it’s the rarity of the piece, and the beautiful gem that leads to such a significant price – these kinds of rubies are so sought-after that their price is only likely to increase over time, too.